dbow/futureplate/README.md

 Compiles assets via `npm run build` and then starts the web server in production mode.
 `npm run build` just runs `webpack` to compile both the client and server rendering bundle in production mode.
 CSS is extracted into a separate static file (main.css), which is added to the index.jade template on the web server.

+*NOTE: `ExtractTextPlugin` is __not__ run in `allChunks` mode by default, so CSS required by routes that are split out into separate chunks will not be extracted.
+That CSS is added on the client in a `<style>` tag, which might create a FOUC and be undesirable.
+Webpack is [very flexible](https://webpack.github.io/docs/stylesheets.html#separate-css-bundle) with how it handles stylesheets and a specific strategy should be implemented based on the requirements of the particular site.*

 ### Development